 The primary endpoint will be analyzed using a proportional odds model.
-The null hypothesis being tested is whether the odds of improvement on the ordinal scale is the same for either RDV or SOC treatment groups (ie, whether the common odds ratio is equal to 1).
+The null hypothesis being tested is whether the odds of improvement on the ordinal scale is the same for the two treatment groups (i.e., whether the common odds ratio is equal to 1).
 The odds ratio and 95% confidence interval will be provided.